ianhundere/GeoMindr/readme.md

 ## Features
 - Full SMS support through Twilio
-- Ability to add, update, and delete reminders via the web interface or Twilio
+- Ability to create, retrieve, update, and delete reminders via the web interface or Twilio
+- View public reminders via the web interface
 - User login system
-- View public reminders via the web interface

 ## Successes
 - MVP came together quickly and all the initial ideas were executed well